georgemitenkov/GSoC-2020/README.md

   supports all common types that were outlined in the [Aims](#aims)  section.

-  To indicate more precise information of how the conversion works for various types and operations, I have created a [conversion manual](manual).
+  To indicate more precise information of how the conversion works for various types and operations, I have created a [conversion manual][manual].
 This document also describes any limitations of the current conversion, and types and operations that have not been implemented yet.